nilenso/ashutosh-onboarding/fhir-quest/README.md

 1. **Data Processor**: This stage reads the given dataset, performs a set of queries and stores their results in a persistent store.

-2. **UI Server**: This stage runs a web server and uses the persistent store from stage one to render various graphs on user demand.
+2. **UI and Data Server**: This stage runs a web server and uses the persistent store from stage one to serve the aggregated data and an UI to render various graphs on user demand.

 ## Developer Quick Start